 Still the Enemy Within is a unique insight into one of history’s most dramatic events: the 1984-85 British Miners’ Strike.
 No experts.
 No politicians.
-Thirty years on, this is the raw first-hand experience of those who lived through Britain’s longest strike.
+Nearly forty years on, this is the raw first-hand experience of those who lived through Britain’s longest strike.
 Follow the highs and lows of that life-changing year.

 In 1984, a conservative government under Prime Minister Margaret Thatcher declared war on Britain’s unions, taking on the strongest in the country, the National Union of Mineworkers.
 Following a secret plan, the government began announcing the closure of coal mines, threatening not just an industry but whole communities and a way of life.